 After receiving a BA degree from Yale University in 1983, Mr. Messer was associated with the commodity trading units of Drexel Burnham Lambert and then AIG, working in both metals and energy markets.

 In 1994 he was named President of AIG Trading Corp., an energy trading firm, which he led until directing the unit’s sale to Sempra Energy (NYSE: SRE) in late 1997, resulting in the establishment of Sempra Energy Trading Corp.
 (SET) on January 1, 1998.

 Mr. Messer was named CEO of the joint venture and Global Head of Commodities for RBS, positions he held until March of 2009, when he resigned.
-Mr. Messer joined Freepoint at its founding in March 2011.
+Mr. Messer co-founded Freepoint in March, 2011.